-After years working with Stefano Manfredi at Bells, there was always going to be a lot of buzz about what Cameron Cansdell and Hayley Hardcastle did next (Cameron was head chef at Manfredi at Bells and Hayley managed the restaurant).
+After years working with Stefano Manfredi at Bells, there was always going to be a lot of buzz about what Cameron Cansdell and Hayley Hardcastle did next (Cameron was head chef at Bells and Hayley managed the restaurant).

 With such an impressive restaurant pedigree, there was a lot of hype around the Killcare couple’s Avoca restaurant but like the bumble bee it’s named after, Bombini has had a big impact on its surroundings.